 Liver transplantation may be considered in appropriate patients.

 Obesity, excess energy intake, and rapid weight loss can lead to stone formation, with potential biliary obstruction as a consequence.
 Gradual and modest weight reduction may be of value in patients who are at risk.

+Patients should reduce their intake of saturated fats and increase their fiber intake.
 High intake of fiber has been linked to a lower risk for gallstones.

 In patients with risk factors for developing any of the conditions that lead to biliary obstruction, awareness of the signs and symptoms can improve chances for early diagnosis and improved outcome.

 Gallstones are the most common cause of biliary obstruction.
 Estrogens cause an increase in the risk for formation of gallstones and may need to be avoided in patients with known gallstones or a strong family history of stone disease.

 For patient education resources, see Digestive Disorders Center and Cholesterol Center, as well as Gallstones and Cirrhosis.

 Bile acid – binding resins and ursodeoxycholic acid are used to treat cholelithiasis when surgery is refused or is inappropriate.
 Normal gallbladder function must be established by oral cholecystography findings prior to the initiation of drug therapy.

 Clinical Context: Used to treat biliary stasis and dissolve gallstones.